Vijaynyaya/panac-bt2020/README.md

-# Shoe Store implemented using React Router
+# [Minimalist Sample Store](http://samplestorevijaynyaya.surge.sh/) implemented using React Router
 ### Project #3 for Panacloud Bootcamp 2020

 // TO DO